apache/griffin/griffin-doc/measure/dsl-guide.md

 -->

 # Apache Griffin DSL Guide
-Griffin DSL is designed for DQ measurement, as a SQL-like language, trying to describe the DQ domain request.
+Griffin DSL is designed for DQ measurement, as a SQL-like language, which describes the DQ domain request.

 ## Griffin DSL Syntax Description
-Griffin DSL is SQL-like, case insensitive, and easy to learn.
+Griffin DSL syntax is easy to learn as it's SQL-like, case insensitive.

 ### Supporting process
-- logical operation: not, and, or, in, between, like, is null, is nan, =, !=, <>, <=, >=, <, >
+- logical operation: `not, and, or, in, between, like, is null, is nan, =, !=, <>, <=, >=, <, >`
-- mathematical operation: +, -, *, /, %
+- mathematical operation: `+, -, *, /, %`
-- sql statement: as, where, group by, having, order by, limit
+- sql statement: `as, where, group by, having, order by, limit`

 ### Keywords
 - `null, nan, true, false`